We’ve rounded up our favorite cat scratcher products to keep your cat’s claws distracted from the carpets and the furniture.

-Not only are scratches easier to see when made across a looser fabric, but these fabrics are less likely to snag or catch the claws.
+Scratches easier to see across a looser fabric, and these fabrics are less likely to snag or catch the claws.

-Cats also prefer very stable surfaces for scratching, which can explain why a heavy couch is preferred to a spindly kitchen chair.
+Cats also prefer very stable surfaces for scratching, which may explain why a heavy couch is preferred to a spindly kitchen chair.